DiceDB/docs/src/content/docs/tutorials/realtime-leaderboard.md

 ## Updating Player Scores

 As players complete games, you'll need to update their scores.
-Use the `SET` command again to update the score of the player and set it to the new value.
+Use the `JSON.SET` command again to update the score of the player and set it to the new value.
-Note: You can also use `INCR` command to increment the score of the player.

 Say, we increase the score of `cyclops` to a `10`, then the command would be

 ```
-SET cyclops 10
+JSON.SET match:1:player:3 $.score 10
 ```

 ## Realtime Leaderboard